 - Banks would run short of cash and ATM’s would be out of money in as little as a day.

 - Hospitals and pharmacies would begin running out of medications.
-For example, some would be out of oxygen in only a day or two.
+For example, some medical facilities would run short of oxygen and blood in only a few days.

-- The clean water supply would quickly be disrupted, as vital cargo would not be shipped to water purification plants.
+- The clean water supply would be disrupted, as vital chemicals would not be shipped to water purification plants.

-- Most gas stations would be out of fuel in less than a week, and some, in a day.
+- Most gas stations would run out of fuel in less than a week, and some, in a day.

-I believe many of us take the American trucking industry for granted.
-I know I have, but considering the statistics, it’s obvious how different our country would be without this vital industry, and the 10 million Americans that trucking employs.
+I believe many of us take the American trucking industry and its dedicated drivers for granted.
+I know I have, but considering the statistics, it’s obvious how different our country would be without this vital industry, and the more than 10 million Americans that trucking employs.
 Life in America without trucking would be a disaster for us all.
 Thank a trucker today!
 Let them know they are appreciated.